-7.1.10.4 Mineral Oil
+8.1.10.3 Mineral Oil

 Mineral oil or paraffin oil is often used at moderate temperatures above the range of water.
 Mineral oil is relatively inexpensive.
 At lower temperatures mineral oil is quite viscous and control may be poor.
 At higher temperatures vapor emission becomes significant.
-The vapors may be dangerous and a fume hood should be used.
-As with most oils mineral oil will expand as temperature increases so be careful not to fill the bath too full that it overflows when heated.
-The viscosity and thermal characteristics of mineral oil is poorer than water so temperature stability will not be as good.
+The vapors may be dangerous and use of a fume hood is highly recommended.
+As with most oils, mineral oil expands as temperature increases so be careful not to fill the bath too full that it overflows when heated.
+The viscosity and thermal characteristics of mineral oil is poorer than water so temperature stability is not be as good.
 Mineral oil has very low electrical conductivity.
 Use caution with mineral oil since it is flammable and may also cause serious injury if inhaled or ingested.

-7.1.10.5 Silicone Oils
+8.1.10.4 Silicone Oil

 Silicone oils are available which offer a much wider operating temperature range than mineral oil.
 Like most oils, silicone oils have temperature control characteristics which are somewhat poorer than water.
 The viscosity changes significantly with temperature and thermal expansion also occurs.
 These oils have very high electrical resistivity.
-Silicon oils are fairly safe.
-These oils are relatively expensive.
+Silicone oils are fairly safe and non-toxic.
+Silicone oils are fairly expensive.

-7.1.11 Fluid Characteristics Charts
+8.1.11 Fluid Characteristics Charts

-Table 3 and Figure 4 have been created to provide help in selecting a heat exchange fluid media for your constant temperature bath.
-The charts provide both a visual and numerical representation of most of the physical qualities important in making a selection.
-The list is not all inclusive, many usable fluids may not have been shown in this listing.
+Table 2 and Figure 6 on pages 33 and 34 have been created to provide help in selecting a heat exchange fluid media for your constant temperature bath.
+These charts provide both a visual and numerical representation of most of the physical qualities important in making a selection.
+The list is not all inclusive.
+There may be other useful fluids not shown in this listing.